Posts

 Image

-Krishna says, "For those who are free of desire and anger, mind controlled, and self realised, are completely liberated both in this world and in the beyond" (5.26).
+K rishna says, “Those who are free of desire and anger, mind controlled, and self-realised, are completely liberated both in this world and in the beyond” (5.26).
 The question is how to be free from the malady of desire and madness of anger.
-Every cyclone has a calm eye or centre.
-Similarly, our cyclone of desire and anger too has a desireless and wrathless centre within us and it's about reaching that centre.
-This requires courage to drop 'I' which is the basic ingredient of desire.
-One effective technique offered is to re-live and witness a situation from the past where we were gripped by desire or anger.
-Repeat the same with the improved awareness that, 'the self is the self in all beings and different people perceive One Reality in different ways.'
-Indian traditions call life ' Leela ' i.e. just a play and there is nothing worth taking seriously.
-The second technique is to live for 7-10 days as if we are in a drama taking noth
+Every cyclone has a calm eye at its centre.
+Similarly, our cyclone of desire and anger too has a desireless and peaceful core within us and it’s about reaching the same.
+This requires courage to drop ‘I’ which is the basic ingredient of desire.
+One effective technique is to re-live and witness a situation from the past in which we were gripped by desire or anger.
+We should re-live the same with the improved awareness that, ‘the self is the self in all beings and different people perceive one reality in different ways.’
+Indian traditions refer to life as ‘ Leela ’ - just a play where there is nothing worth taking seriously.
+The second technique is to live for a couple days as if we are in a drama taking nothing seriously and ...

 107. Mediation for Bliss